nickian/mvphp/README.md

 #### Misc

-Dig deeper into other available utility functions by looking at the `models/MVPHP.php` file, which contains our main class.
+Dig deeper into other available utility methods by looking at the `models/MVPHP.php` file, which contains our main class.
 More will be added in the future!